Check out new Tips !!

 A couple of years later I started attending Scale Staffel FAC contests.
 The Scale Staffel is a great group of modelers, led by John Hutchison.
 Among the ranks of the club are some of the real super stars of our hobby.
 The club events are highly competitive, educational, and a lot of fun.

 Maybe one of these days I will come full circle and build another dime scale D7.
 Maybe this time I will even get it to fly.

 I am proud to be associated with this great group of people, and am truly honored to be voted as the Scale Staffel Modeler of the Year.

-Scale Staffel 2018 Indoor Champion - Richard Wood
+Scale Staffel 2019 Indoor Grand Champion - John Hutchison

 Photos courtesy of Arline Bartick

 2018 - Scale Staffel Aero Modeler of the Year - Mike Mulligan

 2017 - Scale Staffel Aero Modeler of the Year - Robert Hodes

 2017 - Scale Staffel Indoor Modeler of the Year - Richard Wood